InsuranceTechnologySolutions/boosterconf-ef-ninja/README.md

 - `dotnet ef` (or `dotnet-ef`) runs successfully.
 This means you installed the EntityFramework tools correctly.

 ### Task A - The Basics

+---
+ **What is EF (really):**

+ It is a powerful Object-Relational Mapping framework for .NET.
+It enables you (as a dev) to focus on the domain specific models/stuff, without having to think too much about the underlying database tables and columns.

+ One of the key features is the code first approach.
+You do **everything** in C# / VB.Net.
+EF will then do the heavy lifting for you and create the DDL queries / scripts for you which will create the DB schemas for you.

+ Migrations is another powerful feature.
+It keeps you database schemas (tables ++) in synch with your EF C# models and preserving data between changes.
+When you change your models, EF will figure out the difference between your current model and the existing schema and update the database accordingly.
+You can basically do whatever you want, and the migrations will also enable you to rollback changes if needed.

+ ---

 Ok, we have the initial setup, but something is off.
 We are missing the migrations in our dotnet solution.

 Scaffolding the migrations (from the CLI):